 Tropical Agriculture 4.0: efficient water management

-Producers of avocado, cocoa, Tahití lime, and papaya in Colombia, Ecuador, and Honduras will have an alternative for water management, supported by electronic and digital technologies to irrigate timely, without excess or deficit
+Producers of avocado, cocoa, Tahití lime, and papaya in Colombia, Ecuador, and Honduras will have an alternative for water management, supported by electronic and digital technologies to irrigate in a timely manner, without excess or deficit

 Context of the story